asbadve/api/sections/Authentication.md

 OAuth has no mechanism to allow authenticated but anonymous calls to be made, so any boo posted will immediately belong to a user.

-If you're interested in using the private authentication scheme to mirror the behaviour of the iPhone application, contact support@audioboo.fm or thomas (at) bestbefore.tv.
+If you're interested in using the private authentication scheme to mirror the behaviour of the iPhone application, contact info@audioboo.fm.

 ## OAuth Scheme ##
 The public API supports the OAuth standard to make authenticated calls on behalf of a user.
 To find out more about the OAuth specification and to find a library that implements it in your language, see [http://oauth.net/].